 Breakfast will be prepared for you in your accommodation, before saddling up for a morning ride which will involve taking in some different scenery.
 You'll ride along the wooded valleys of the Camel trail to Helland Bridge before returning through Helligan woods alongside the river Camel and heading up to the Blisland pub in time for lunch.
 Here the horses can graze on one of the only village greens in Cornwall.
 After lunch, head out to Pendrift past Jubilee Rock where locals have recorded every monarchs reign and jubilee since King George by carving coats of arms on a very large piece of granite rock.
 Over the top to Kerrow Downs, through the river at Delphi bridge before heading back to the stables (5-6 hours riding).
 Dinner tonight is at St Breward’s Old Inn, another traditional pub where you can sample some locally supplied produce & real ales.

 After breakfast, you’ll head out on the Rocky Tor Trail.
 This route takes you out across the Moor to Alex Tor, from where you can take in the breathtaking moorland views reaching as far as the North Cornish coast.
 We then ride on to Rough Tor, which at 1,313 feet, is the second highest point in Cornwall.
 At the summit is a “Logan” rock, a huge piece of granite which will rock gently if you stand on the right spot!
 From Rough Tor and its many Bronze Age hut circles, you'll ride along the foot of the highest point in Cornwall past woodland to Davidstow Moor.
-You'll stop at a local farm for a traditional Cornish cream tea before riding to Casehill Downs, one of the most fascinating sites on the Moor, thought to be an ancient Neolithic or early Bronze Age ceremonial site.
+You'll ride to Casehill Downs, one of the most fascinating sites on the Moor, thought to be an ancient Neolithic or early Bronze Age ceremonial site.
 It consists of roughly fifty-six stones arranged in a rectangle with a bank of earth around them (5-6 hours riding).
 An evening meal can be enjoyed at the nearby St Tudy Inn.

 After breakfast it’s time to say goodbye to your horse and your hosts before transfers and departure.